 As rumors began to circulate in the French capital that the King was gathering troops to dissolve the new legislative body, the people took to the streets in protest.
 In a period known as the Great Fear, riots broke out in Paris and then spread throughout the country, as peasants rose up against the years of exploitation and inequality associated with feudalism.

-Unknown artist.
-Storming of the Bastille and arrest of the Governor M. de Launay, July 14, 1789.
+Storming of the Bastille and arrest of the Governor M. de Launay by an unknown artist, c.
+1789-91

 The uprising is often symbolized by the events that took place on July 14, 1789 (now a national holiday in France) when the Bastille fortress in Paris was stormed and weapons and gunpowder were seized.
 The Bastille was a symbol of royal tyranny, and its fall marked the beginning of the revolution.